-- 1. Opening: [can be done in a large group] Welcome; opening prayer; and scripture reading. - 2.
-Brief check-in: [can be done in a large group] Ask if there are any questions from last time. - 3.
+- 1. Opening: Welcome; opening prayer; and brief check-in (any questions from last time?) - 2.
+Introduce Lectio divina: Explain what Lectio divina is; read a scripture passage (Luke 24:32-36) three times with pauses; sharing of personal responses. - 3.
 Participants companion each other: [should be done in multiple small groups of, e.g., a mentor and two learners] Use the standard Companioned Prayer form for Ordinary Time regardless of what time of year the sessions occur.
 Immediately after each person companions another, encourage the companion to say a prayer for the person who just prayed, and then encourage the companion to invite the other person to write in their journal.
-Do not allow the companion to ask reflective discernment questions as occurred in the first and second learning sessions. - 4.
-Group sharing/discussion: [can be done in a large group] Individual sharing and discussion of what companioning was like, and then invite sharing of their prayer experiences.
-Also invite and answer any questions, including any instructional feedback as necessary. - 5.
-Closing: [can be done in a large group] Read out loud Bishop Quinn's quotes.
+Do not allow the companion to ask reflective discernment questions as occurred in the first and second sessions. - 4.
+Group sharing/discussion: After everyone has gathered back into the larger group, individual sharing and discussion of what companioning was like, and then invite sharing of their prayer experiences.
+Also invite and answer any questions, including any instructional feedback as necessary.
+Share a relevant personal Companioned Prayer story or experience.
+Refer to or quote a scripture passage appropriate to the group's shared experience or to the topic being discussed. - 5.
+Closing: Read out loud Bishop Quinn's quotes.
 Discuss the follow-on weekly prayer meetings and attending a later retreat.
-Hand out the "Summary of Companioned Prayer."
+Emphasize that continuing to experience the prayer with others in a small group is when the real growth and intimacy of God's love is felt.
+Share your own personal story or experience with this.
+Invite and encourage their continuing personal participation, confirming meeting times, etc. Hand out the "Summary of Companioned Prayer."
 Invite them to consider how they may use the prayer in ministry after a little more experience with the prayer.
 Discuss inviting others to a Companioned Prayer learning experience.
 Say a closing prayer.